fallen-icarus/cardano-aftermarket/README.md

 enable support for this is if the associated options contract was referenced when the corresponding aftermarket sale/auction was created.
 This would prevent creating the wrong beacons for each sale.

-While this is technically possible to do, it would add some substantial complexity to the protocol and would dramatically impact overall performance when creating sales.
+While this is technically possible to do, it would add substantial complexity to the protocol and would dramatically impact overall performance when creating sales.
 Given the already high throughput when creating sales, this may be acceptable but it may not be necessary.